Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Bill Lawrence went to work for Gibson in 1972, but 'Hot Bill' had been a name known to guitarists for long years.
-Born in Cologne, Germany as Willi Lorenz Stich, Bill was a early proponent of the electric guitar as a player, and designer of electric guitar pickups. are hot commodities today, and likely will be for many years to come.
-Bill Lawrence pickups
+Born in Cologne, Germany as Willi Lorenz Stich, Bill was an early proponent of the electric guitar as a player and designer of electric guitar pickups.
+Bill Lawrence pickups are hot commodities today, and likely will be for many years to come.

 A Gibson Marauder demonstration

-You can also see the used is anything but a typical tune-o-matic.
+You can also see the Schaller bridge used is anything but a typical Tune-o-Matic.
 The stop bar tailpiece is the typical kind, but the bridge is a 'harmonica' by Schaller.
 Why Gibson chose to utilize these isn't exactly clear.
 There had to be a logical engineering reason for this, however.
 Perhaps Bill Lawrence preferred the Schaller bridge.
-Schaller bridge

 Clearly the S-1 is a brother, or at least a cousin to the Marauder.
 What happened was the Marauder's sales were quite good in its first year of production, and so the next year Gibson released the S-1 with confidence.
 There can be no doubt the S-1 was meant to take on the Fender Stratocaster.
 The pickups and circuitry here were again designed by the great Bill Lawrence.